Rate Limits

 }

-Wait for the duration specified in Retry-After before sending another request.
+Wait for the duration in Retry-After before sending another request.

 Deployment limits